Group B Strep (Group Beta Streptococcus) or often referred to as GBS, is a topic that I don’t think gets talked about early enough in pregnancy.

 If you are coming across this information after already testing postive for GBS, in addition to the above articles, Mommypotamus and Wellness Mama share their personal accounts of what worked for them.

-You will find this information and more in my new guidebook for all new doula clients.
 To learn more about doula services and to book a free consultation, click here.

 Let me know what worked for you.
 Do you take a probiotic or eat fermented foods?
 How has it impacted your health?